- Policy Issues

 After the earthquake, Units 1, 2, and 3 shutdown automatically (SCRAM), per design.
 The power generators “tripped”.
 Movement of the plant’s foundation “exceeded design basis earthquake ground motion” (DBEGM) in Units 2,3, and 5.
 This disabled offsite power systems, but no serious damage to onsite safety systems.

 After the loss of power, heat generation due to fission of uranium stops with SCRAM, but heat generation due to radio-active decay of fission products continues.
-Power was needed to pump water and cool the core, so emergency diesel generators provided power to the Emergency Core Cooling Systems (ECCS).
+Power was needed to pump water to cool the core, so emergency diesel generators provided power to the Emergency Core Cooling Systems (ECCS).
 After the earthquake, the reactors were isolated and stable.

 About 40 minutes after the quake, a tsunami hit the plant.
 The design basis for tsunami height was 5.7 m (17.1 ft), but the actual maximum tsunami height was 15 m (45 ft).
 Since the seawater pumps were submerged by the tsunami, the residual heat removal systems (which releases the residual heat inside the reactor to the seawater) and the auxiliary cooling system (which releases the heat of equipment to the seawater), lost their functions.